ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

    1. Install IPFS [following these instructions]()
    2. Start your IPFS node by running `ipfs daemon` so it can connect to the network.
    3. Pin the snapshot(s) onto your machine
-      - Pin Turkish Wikipedia: `ipfs pin add tr-wikipedia-ipfs`
+      - Pin Turkish Wikipedia: `ipfs pin add QmQYGetfzpDR3pPR8mGq78yA87Jpe3RE3tUxp9nhDv36bW`
    4. If your machine has a public IP addresses, tell people the address of your gateway.
 They can use that address to request IPFS content from their web browsers.

 **Alternative: Using a Sneakernet to Mirror data**